 - Write the conclusion.
 Yes.
 Because it’s only a draft.
 And now you’ll see what the rest of the essay is having to prove.
 Get someone to ask hard questions about it – what do you need to prove and explain ?

 - Write the introduction.
 Yes.
 Because you should now know all this – why the topic is interesting, what you mean by your question.
 Easy start.

 - Plan the body of the essay.
 Step by step.
 Because it’s a hell of a lot easier to write if you know how each paragraph is intended to lead to your conclusion.
-Try explaining it to your granny.
+Try explaining it to your Granny.

 - Arghhh – write a draft?
-Because if you can give a draft to your friend they can use the Criteria and mark it almost as accurately as an examiner.
+Because if you can give a draft to your friend they can use the Assessment Criteria and mark it almost as accurately as an examiner.
 So they can tell you pretty exactly what you need to do now.

 Tim Williams began IB teaching more than 30 years ago as Head of Languages at International College Spain in Madrid, and has since taught English, TOK, Psychology and other subjects in diverse roles around the world.
 His broad-ranging experience as teacher, administrator, department head, senior examiner, examiner trainer, and workshop leader, positions him perfectly to provide real-world advice to IB students.